DeMar DeRozan NBA Preview vs. the Hornets

-The Chicago Bulls, DeMar DeRozan included, match up versus the Charlotte Hornets on Friday at 8:00 PM ET.
+The Chicago Bulls, with DeMar DeRozan, hit the court versus the Charlotte Hornets at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this piece we'll examine DeRozan's stats and trends, helping you with your prop bets.
+Below we will break down DeRozan's stats and trends, helping you make good predictions on prop bets.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.